robertorcosta/azure-docs.pt-br/articles/cost-management/tutorial-acm-create-budgets.md

 ## <a name="next-steps"></a>Próximas etapas

-Neste tutorial, você aprendeu como:
+Neste tutorial, você aprendeu a:

 > [!div class="checklist"]
 > * Criar um orçamento no portal do Azure